AnswerDotAI/fh-frankenui/CONTRIBUTING.md

 ### Exporting the Modules

-You can use `nbdev_export` to export the notebooks to the library directory, `fh_frankenui`.
+You can use `nbdev_export` to export the notebooks to the library directory, `monsterui`.

-Another option is to run run `watch_export` from the repo root, which will the nbs export to .py files automatically on modification.It's nice to have this constantly running in a terminal tab.

 ### Cleaning NB metadad

 You can use `nbdev_clean` to clean the nb metadata from the .py files.
-For convenience, I recommend using `nbdev_install_hooks` when in this repository to automatically do the clean for you so you don't have to remember to do it.

 ## Docs Contributions